Keto Backpacking: How to Eat Keto Smart

 Don’t Let Vitamin & Mineral Deficiencies Slow You Down

 Ketogenic backpacking meals can be great for meeting your energy demands on the trail.
-However, besides eating adequate calories, remember that your body also needs vitamins and minerals while backpacking.
+However, besides eating adequate calories, remember that your body needs vitamins and minerals while backpacking.
 Due to the diet’s restrictive nature, keto foods can be high in fat-soluble vitamins (vitamins E, D, and K) but low in water-soluble ones (B vitamins and vitamin C).
 Not getting enough of these vitamins for an extended period can cause nutritional deficiencies, resulting in fatigue and an early end to your trek.
 If you’re following a ketovore diet for a long time (for example, a 5-month thru-hike), you might find our post 5 possible nutrient deficiencies when backpacking an eye-opening read.

 Did you know that up to 50% of vitamins are lost during food dehydration?